 Paul added: “You’ll see, someday we’ll become really good.
 So good that even you will love our shitty music.
 Perhaps your dad will, too.”

 And 15 years later, both John Maxwell and his dad owned every vinyl recording Paul and his friends released.
 They were huge Beatles fans.
 As were the rest of us.
+And to this day, they are played everywhere and often still in very new and unusual ways, like at a DJ nightclub with violin music (seriously!).

 For the real story on how the Beatles got their name, head here.